Qard/river.js/README.md

 # River.js

-River.js is a Node.js-like thing, expect focused on providing only lower-level primitives and supporting only es modules.
+River.js is a Node.js-like thing, except focused on providing only lower-level primitives and supporting only es modules.

 This is a work-in-progress.
 It's probably crashy and not usable for anything